 • Potato starch gives it a slightly better texture and flavor than corn starch, but if you don’t have it, corn starch will work well too.

-• If you are using thicker soy milk to make this, like Silk brand or equivalent, use 2 cups milk and 2 cups water.
+• If you are using thicker soy milk to make this, like Silk brand or equivalent, use 2 cups of milk and 2 cups of water.

 • You can also use unsweetened plant-based milk in this recipe.